akasjain/target.en/help/r-release-notes/known-issues-resolved-issues.md

 The following sections list the known issues for [!DNL Target]:

+### Extra spaces being added to page delivery settings {#pagedelivery}

+When you add template rule such as URL contains (/checkout, /cart) in [Page Delivery](https://docs.adobe.com/content/help/en/target/using/activities/experience-targeting/create-targeting/xt-activity-url.html) extra spaces get prefixed to your rules.
+This is a cosmetic bug with no issues in audience definition creation and offer delivery.
+(TGT-35916)

 ### Activity QA preview links {#preview}

 [Activity QA preview](/help/c-activities/c-activity-qa/activity-qa.md) links for saved activities might not load if there are too many saved activities in your account.
 Re-trying the preview links should work.
 To prevent this from continuing to happen, archive saved activities that are no longer actively used.
 (TNT-32697)